 Michael Regnier is the Head Muay Thai Trainer and owner of Pacific Ring Sports.
-He has 24 years of Martial Arts experience.
-Michael started at the age of ten, receiving black belts in five styles: Karate, Tae Kwon Do, Southern Kung Fu, Northern Kung Fu, and Wing Chung.
-He had several fights on ESPN2, and was the first American to be certified as a Fairtex trainer through Alex Gong and Michael’s trainer, Ganyao Fairtex.
+His 25-year career in Martial Arts started at the age of ten.
+He received black belts in Karate, Tae Kwon Do, Southern Kung Fu, Northern Kung Fu, and Wing Chung.
+As a teenager, he had several fights on ESPN2, and was the first American to be certified as a Muay Thai Fairtex trainer through the late Alex Gong and Michael’s trainer, Ganyao “Dr. Knee” Fairtex.
 Looking to fight full Muay Thai rules with elbows and knees, he fought for B. John Promotions in the US, winning the California Cruiserweight Title.
-He also traveled to Thailand to live and fight.
+Michael also lived and fought in Thailand for several years.
 He went up to super heavy weight, to compete in the K-1.
 He has trained many Muay Thai fighters and UFC fighters such as Dean Lister and Brandon Vera.
 Michael is also Krav Maga certified.

 Michael was born in upper Michigan.
 Michael’s love for the Martial Arts began when he took his first karate class.
 At age 10 he regretted that he hadn’t started any sooner.
 After getting his black belt, he began looking for another art that was less rigid and more practical.
 He began to study Tae Kwan Do until he received his black belt.
 However, he realized Tae Kwan Do wasn’t exactly what he was looking for either.
 He felt that he was fighting against his own body by using these styles.
 He then went on to study Kung Fu.
 His teacher was a San Shou Champion and had some knowledge of Muay Thai so Michael had some exposure to the art.
 But it wasn’t until several years later when he finally ‘found’ Muay Thai while practicing Jeet Kune Do (Bruce Lee’s system of martial arts).
 His teacher was Frank Cucci – a former Navy SEAL who studied Filipino Martial Arts, Brazilian Jiu Jitsu, and Muay Thai.
 Michael immediately took to the Muay Thai class.
 He appreciated the fluidity, athleticism, and explosive power of the art.
 He felt that nothing in Muay Thai restricted that power, and above all – that the art was extremely practical.